 “What do you mean?”
 Albert said.

 “I mean there is an article about it in this morning’s Daily Providence, the headline reads: Wardwoods Man Takes It On-Ear.” said his friend.

 “Really?!”
 Albert was amazed.

 He ran out to look in the newspaper—sure enough there it was on the front page in the lower center column.
-The article described the gas station attendant as having a reputation for a big mouth, giving lip to customers, fired for low job performance and as a troublemaker.
+The article described the gas station attendant as having a reputation for a big mouth, giving lip to customers, being fired for low job performance, and as a troublemaker.